parkernilson/ende-translation-project/README.md

 ```

 In development, the client will be accessible at `localhost:5001` and the server will be accessible at `localhost:5000`.

-In production, the server will be accessible on port `80`.
+In production, the application will be served behind an NGINX reverse proxy.

+## Hosting
+As of 11/19/2020, this project is hosted on a digital ocean Docker droplet.

+### Deployment
+For simplicity, this github project is cloned on the droplet, and it is deployed by pulling from this repository, then building the containers on the server manually.
+The containers are orchestrated with Docker Compose.